 It’s pretty obvious that dogs have more powerful noses than humans, but how well can they hear?
 You might have read that dogs have far better hearing than humans, but it’s not quite that simple.
 In his book, “How Dogs Think,” Stanley Coren, Ph.D, says, “The truth of the matter is that, for some sounds, a dog’s hearing is really hundreds of times better than ours, whereas for other sounds, dogs and humans have sound sensitivities that are very much the same.”

-In addition, at high frequencies dogs can detect much softer sounds than we can.
+At high frequencies, dogs can also detect much softer sounds than we can.
 The loudness or intensity of a sound is measured in decibels (dB) with 0 dB being the average intensity of a sound that can just barely be heard by a young human.
 So, sounds too quiet for humans to hear are given a negative decibel rating.

 According to Coren, when sounds are between 3,000 and 12,000 Hz in frequency, dogs’ ears are far more sensitive than ours.
-They can hear those sounds when they are between -5 dB and -15 dB on average.
-That means dogs can hear sounds that are not loud enough for our ears.
+They can hear those sounds when they’re between -5 dB and -15 dB on average.
+That means dogs can hear sounds that aren’t loud enough for our ears.
 For sounds above 12,000 Hz, dogs’ ears have sensitivity so much higher than humans that a comparison would be pointless.

 Wired for Prey